-Let’s take a detailed look at the UPSC Syllabus for prelims and mains.
+Now let’s take a detailed look at the UPSC syllabus 2021 for prelims and mains.
 Below we go through each paper in detail and then give links to the detailed syllabus of each optional in UPSC.

-This article will provide you complete UPSC syllabus so that you can focus on your UPSC preparation.
+This article will provide you with a complete UPSC syllabus so that you can focus on your UPSC preparation.

 Phase 1: Civil Services (Preliminary) Examination (Objective Type)